Dev-rj08/Blockchain_Counterfeit-Product-detection/REVIEW3.md

 - Streamline Consumer Authentication: Provide a user-friendly and efficient method for consumers to easily verify the authenticity of products, promoting a seamless authentication experience.

 - Promote Trust in Goods: Foster consumer confidence by implementing measures that not only combat counterfeit

+## Objectives

+- Blockchain Verification for Product Authenticity:  Utilize blockchain to examine and confirm the legitimacy of products, ensuring that only authentic items enter the market.

+- Consumer Protection Against Counterfeits: Safeguard consumers from purchasing fake products, prioritizing their safety and fostering confidence in the authenticity of their purchases.

+- Preserving Brand Reputation: Investigate mechanisms to shield brand reputation and integrity by proactively preventing counterfeit products from infiltrating the market under the brand's name.

+- Enhancing Supply Chain Transparency: Explore supply chain transparency through the creation of an unalterable record for each product, providing insights into its journey from production to market.